Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Tank notes support chat color tags in the translation file.
 			// Note: This setting can be overridden for specific players.
 			// --
+			// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from each player-controlled Mutant Tank's "General" section decide.
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Tank Note"				"0"